Get Tasty Homegrown Runner Beans With Our Guide That Includes A Rame Design

 Runner beans are sensitive to harsh weather conditions.
 When you plant your runner beans out, make sure you choose a location that is sheltered and protects your plants from wind.
 If runner beans are left in the open, they can suffer from wind burn, which manifests itself in brown or grey marks on the leaves.

-envii SeaFeed Xtra – Organic Liquid Seaweed Fertiliser - Multipurpose Outdoor & Indoor House Plant Food - 1 Litre Makes up to 500L
+envii SeaFeed Xtra – Organic Seaweed Fertiliser, Liquid Outdoor Plant Food Ideal for all Plants, Lawns, Gardens and House Plants, Rich in Additional Nutrients - 1 Litre Makes up to 500L

 Make sure you water your runner beans regularly, as dryness prevents the pods from setting.